The Other Woman

 The unreliable narrator would become a staple of literature over the twentieth century.
 In some popular fiction, it's just a technique of misdirection, letting the author hide certain elements of the plot from the reader until the truth can be sprung in a surprise ending.
 But in more serious writing, the unreliable narrator allows just what we find in "The Other Woman": complexity, uncertainty.
 Which may not entertain as much, but makes us think and rethink.
 To examine and re-examine our own feelings.

 This may seem an awful lot to lay on such a short story written so unpretentiously.
 (That is, Anderson's writing is unpretentious.
-The character in the story, however, is full of pretence.)
+The character in the story, however, is full of pretense.)

 Writers like Hemingway admired Anderson's craft but came to resent the subjectivity of Anderson's writing.
 He and others learned from their mentor to write directly, "without frills," as it is sometimes described, but they developed a starker, darker, harder-boiled, more objective style, even when implying pyschological or emotional depth and portraying sentiments like love.